 When you get a client whose budget is over the moon, it’s easy to get caught up in the moment and start making unwise decisions.
-As a web designer, you must understand the needs, wants, and goals of a client to avoid revision requests altogether.
+As a web design agency, you must understand the needs, wants, and goals of a client to avoid revision requests altogether.

 The goal is to get inside your client’s head at the very beginning of the project to come across fewer problems later in the process.
 Take the time to thoroughly discuss not only the client’s vision for the website but also the functionality it needs.
 This will ultimately limit or eliminate the need for extensive revisions.

 For instance, if you agreed to a five-page site and realized towards the end of the project that one of those pages should function as a blog with its own comment section, search bar, and category archive sub-pages — you will have a major revision problem in your hands.
 Always remember to be unassuming when it comes to what the client wants.
 Ask questions and have the right conversations before you start designing to help you avoid these types of unnecessary surprises and revisions.

 2. Seal the deal by signing a contract.